Saddlefit- Properly fitted equipment is imperative!

-Saddlefitting and finding the right saddle for you and your horse can be a time consuming and frustrating process.
+Saddlefitting and finding the right saddle for you and your horse can be a time-consuming and frustrating process.
 But when you understand HOW the saddle is supposed to fit, it can streamline the process.
-GET EDUCATED!
+Let's work together!

 Pressure from an ill-fitting tree creating dry spots behind the withers - this may progress to white hairs and galls if not corrected